FAQ - Septic Systems / Wells / Plumbing

 Environmental Health staff will check design information for compliance with state and local regulations and technical requirements.
 The environmental health specialist will tell you and your designer if any changes to the initial sewage system design are necessary.
 Your designer is responsible for submitting revised design information to Thurston County Environmental Health.

 When your on-site sewage (septic) system design has been approved, the reviewer will notify your case manager in the Permit Assistance Center.
 The case manager will add this approval to your project file.
-You will receive a Conditional Site Approval letter approving an on-site sewage (septic) system design for your property and establishing written conditions for further site development.
+When all departments have approved your proposal, you will receive a Conditional Site Approval letter approving an on-site sewage (septic) system design for your property and establishing written conditions for further site development.

 After meeting any requirements explained in the Conditional Site Approval letter and paying the permit fee, you will receive an On-site Sewage (Septic) Installation Permit to construct your system.
 When the system is installed, the sewage system designer must call Thurston County Environmental Health for a final inspection and submit “as-built” drawings (drawings that show how your system is actually constructed).
 After Environmental Health accepts the as-built drawings, you will receive an Operational Certificate with conditions for ongoing operation and maintenance of your system.
 You may now begin using the system.
 You must follow the conditions listed in your certificate to stay in compliance.
 Most Operational Certificates must be renewed every four years or before the expiration date.